awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 ## Using Include and Exclude Patterns<a name="crawler-data-stores-exclude"></a>

 When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path\.
-For every data store you want to crawl, you must specify a single include path\.
+For every data store that you want to crawl, you must specify a single include path\.

 For Amazon S3 data stores, the syntax is `bucket-name/folder-name/file-name.ext`\.
 To crawl all objects in a bucket, you specify just the bucket name in the include path\.

 For JDBC data stores, the syntax is either `database-name/schema-name/table-name` or `database-name/table-name`\.
 The syntax depends on whether the database engine supports schemas within a database\.
 For example, for database engines such as MySQL or Oracle, don't specify a `schema-name` in your include path\.
 You can substitute the percent sign \(`%`\) for a schema or table in the include path to represent all schemas or all tables in a database\.
 You cannot substitute the percent sign \(`%`\) for database in the include path\.

 A crawler connects to a JDBC data store using an AWS Glue connection that contains a JDBC URI connection string\.
-The crawler only has access to objects in the database engine using the JDBC username and password in the AWS Glue connection\. *The crawler can only create tables that it can access through the JDBC connection\.* After the crawler accesses the database engine with the JDBC URI, then the include path is used to determine which tables in the database engine are created in the Data Catalog\.
+The crawler only has access to objects in the database engine using the JDBC user name and password in the AWS Glue connection\. *The crawler can only create tables that it can access through the JDBC connection\.* After the crawler accesses the database engine with the JDBC URI, the include path is used to determine which tables in the database engine are created in the Data Catalog\.
 For example, with MySQL, if you specify an include path of `MyDatabase/%`, then all tables within `MyDatabase` are created in the Data Catalog\.
 When accessing Amazon Redshift, if you specify an include path of `MyDatabase/%`, then all tables within all schemas for database `MyDatabase` are created in the Data Catalog\.
 If you specify an include path of `MyDatabase/MySchema/%`, then all tables in database `MyDatabase` and schema `MySchema` are created\.

-After you specify and include path, you can then exclude objects from the crawl that your include path would otherwise include by specifying one or more Unix\-style `glob` exclude patterns\.
+After you specify an include path, you can then exclude objects from the crawl that your include path would otherwise include by specifying one or more Unix\-style `glob` exclude patterns\.

 AWS Glue supports the following kinds of `glob` patterns in the exclude pattern\.
 These patterns are applied to your include path to determine which objects are excluded: